-Exclusive: Two Russian boxers competed despite doping bans
+Two Russian boxers competed despite doping bans

 “This information was not communicated to me and to the chief judge,” said Karadutov, whose signature appears on every page of the competition results.
 “There is no way for us to follow this.”

-He said there had been nothing wrong with the paperwork filed for Dashaev to enter the tournament, giving organizers no basis to reject his entry.
+He said there had been nothing wrong with the paperwork filed for Dashaev to enter the tournament, giving organisers no basis to reject his entry.
 Reuters could not independently verify Karadutov’s account.

 Karadutov said a list of boxers banned for doping should be published on the federation’s website “in big letters” and flash to draw officials’ attention.